Reference 06 — User data packing into the graph¶

 Separate vertices, common timestamp domain; subscriber joins by timestamp |

-The key insight: the graph imposes no shape.
+The governing property: the graph imposes no shape.
 An endpoint is a name attached to a memory view.
 The protocol does not preordain payload shape, sample layout, or chunking strategy.

 Single boolean (or any single byte)¶